Activated charcoal is a popular topic these days. It’s hard to be on social media and not see someone using it for teeth whitening purposes.

 However, activated charcoal has been FDA approved for many health uses.
 The American Dental Association has not currently approved any activated charcoal products for dentistry.

-Though, observations suggest that using activated charcoal on your teeth is effective in absorbing plaque and other compounds that stain teeth.
+Though, observations suggest that using activated charcoal on your teeth is effective in adsorbing plaque and other compounds that stain teeth.
 Meaning, the chemical properties of activated charcoal is a natural teeth whitener.
 It doesn’t neutralize the toxins—it binds to them, resulting in whiter teeth.

 A Word of Caution: Is Activated Charcoal Too Abrasive?